FerchusGames/ferchusgames.github.io/content/projects/this-is-kid-a-mnesia-exhibition/index.md

 ---
 title: "This Is Kid A Mnesia Exhibition"
 description: "A series of video essays on videogames."
+summary: "A series of video essays on videogames."
 date: 2021-12-06T12:00:00-06:00
 showReadingTime: false
 showWordCount: false